ChipFlow/chipflow-docs/docs/source/tutorial-intro-chipflow-platform.rst

         flash=self.load_provider(platform, "QSPIFlash").add(m)
     )

-The implementations, which are provided by ChipFlow, look a bit different for each context:
+The provider implementations, which are provided by ChipFlow, look a bit different for each context:

 QSPIFlash for a Board
 ~~~~~~~~~~~~~~~~~~~~~